GSA/plainlanguage.gov/_pages/resources/quotes/historical-quotes.md

 Making the simple complicated is commonplace; making the complicated simple, awesomely simple, that's creativity.<br>
 _Charles Mingus_

-Good Prose should be transparent--like a window pane.<br>
+Good Prose should be transparent—like a window pane.<br>
 The great enemy of clear language is insincerity.
 When there is a gap between one's real and one's declared aims, one turns instinctively to long words and exhausted idioms, like a cuttlefish squirting out ink.<br>
 _George Orwell_